Overview

 Sustainability and Responsibility:

-The ecosystem of Annapurna region has been significantly impacted by increasing tourism.
+The ecosystem of the Annapurna region has been significantly impacted by increasing tourism.
 Trekkers have some responsibilities towards the environment to preserve the beauty of the Himalayas for our own good and for future generations.
 Here are some ways to practice environmental responsibility:

 -